dojo/docs/developer/design/loader/edit1.rst

   define(["text"], function(text){ //...
   define(["dojo/text"], function(text){ //...

-There is one gotcha: two different absolute module identifiers as calculated after Step 6 of the `Normalizing Module Identifiers`_ process will always result in two different modules being instantiated—even if they normalize to the same path.
-This means you can’t solve this problem using ``paths``.
-For example, assuming ``baseUrl`` points to the dojo directory, you *can't* alias "text" to "dojo/text" like this:
+There is one particular scenario where using aliases is the optimal solution.
+Two different absolute module identifiers as calculated after Step 6 of the `Normalizing Module Identifiers`_ process will always result in two different modules being instantiated - even if they normalize to the same path.
+This means you can't solve this problem using ``paths``.
+For example, assuming ``baseUrl`` points to the dojo directory, you **can't** alias "text" to "dojo/text" like this:

 .. code-block :: javascript